 Bobby Kennedy For President

-He may have been somewhat overshadowed by his brother John F. Kennedy, but Robert F. Kennedy — also known as Bobby — was as much of a political force as his brother.
+He may have been somewhat overshadowed by his brother John F. Kennedy, but Robert F. Kennedy — also known as Bobby — was just as much of a political force.
 He formed an integral part of his brother’s presidential campaign and served as Attorney General and New York senator.
 This four-part Netflix documentary series looks at the political life and evolution of Bobby Kennedy both pre and post his brother’s assassination, during the politically turbulent time of the 1960s and the civil rights movement.
 This doco series features interviews of many of Bobby’s friends and colleagues, along with archival footage, to tell a story of the man who for many disadvantaged Americans, was their chance at a better and brighter future.

 The Last Dance